nvfp/mykit/README.md

 - 3.0.0 (June 17, 2023):
     - Breaking changes:
         - Changed `title` arg to `name` in `.app.App`
-        - Now `/kit/keycrate` must be a .txt file
+        - Now `/kit/keycrate` must be a .txt file, and the file must exist
 - 2.0.4 (June 16, 2023):
     - Now `move` method of `Button`, `Label`, and `_Slider` will return self
 - 2.0.3 (June 16, 2023):